kaltinril/pythonTeaching/assignments/classes/part3/readme.md

 This class will inherit from Bullet.
 It will have a few small changes to make it unique.

+### Items learned in laser.py
+1. We will learn how to hard code and exclude a parameter from the sub-class constructor.
+1. Learn how to override a method

+### Steps to create

 1. Inside **laser.py** create a class called Laser that inherits from `Bullet`.
 1. Create a constructor `__init__` to override the parent Bullet's constructor.